 The skin care benefits contributed to the antioxidants in apricots can protect the skin from deterioration caused by aging or sun exposure.
-Applying it topically seems to be the way that it’s being used for skincare today, but even eating it can reduce inflammation and help restore skin cells.
+Applying it topically seems to be the way that it’s getting use for skincare today, but even eating it can reduce inflammation and help restore skin cells.

 Using it topically can help maintain skin elasticity, remove blemishes, moisturize your skin without making it look oily and even reduce wrinkles.

-For those of you who perform sporting activities, but you know, actual strenuous sporting activities, not like driving or archery, apricots can be crucial for you.
+For those of you who perform sporting activities, apricots can be crucial for you.
 So before you accuse me for hating on sports that don’t have you running around like a maniac, I do believe in those sports and their need for athletic ability to compete.

 However, the benefit of apricots for sports is that they help with good muscle functionality due to their high amount of potassium.
 Low levels of potassium can cause muscle weakness and cramps, especially in people who are frequently working their muscles.
 Eating apricots also brings more blood flow and oxygen to your muscles helping them grow and feel better after strenuous activities.